AlexandreDecan/sismic/README.md

         - name: process 2
 ```

-A compound orthogonal state can not be declared at top level, and should be nested in a compound state, as illustrated in the previous example (in other words, one cannot use `parallel states` instead of `states` in this previous example).
+A compound orthogonal state can not be declared at top level, and should be nested in a compound state, as
+illustrated in the previous example.
+In other words, it is not allowed to define `parallel states`
+instead of `states` in this previous example.

-Except final states and history states, states can declare transitions using `transitions`:
+Simple states, compound states and parallel states can declare transitions using `transitions`:
 ```
 - name: state with transitions
   transitions:
     - target: other state
 ```

-A transition can define a `target` (name of the target state), a `guard` (a one-line Boolean expression that will be evaluated), an `event` (name of the event) and an `action` (code that will be executed if the transition is performed).
+A transition can define a `target` (name of the target state), a `guard` (a Boolean expression
+that will be evaluated), an `event` (name of the event) and an `action` (code that will be executed if the
+transition is processed).
+All those fields are optional.
 A full example of a transition:
 ```
 - name: state with a transition
   transitions: